fractel/slate/source/includes/_authentication.md

 expires | datetime | UTC expiration time of token.

 <aside class="notice">
-API calls that use invalid or expired tokens will receive a response of `401 - Unauthorized`.
+API calls that use invalid or expired tokens will receive a response of <code>401 - Unauthorized</code>.
 </aside>